-At each of the quarter-end and year-end, the quantity of procedures that must be performed are greater then those performed on the regular Month Close, as identified above.
-These additional procedures are noted on the "Quarterly Close Checklist" and the "Annual Close Checklist."
+At each of the quarter-end and year-end, the quantity of procedures that must be performed are greater than those performed on the regular Month Close, as identified above.
+These additional procedures are denoted on the Monthly Close Checklist."

-Arizona Commerce Authority's ("ACA") policy is to prepare the consolidated financial statements in accordance with US GAAP 1 and state law for the purpose of reporting to the General Accounting Office, the Board of Directors and other interested parties.
+Arizona Commerce Authority's (the "ACA") policy is to prepare the consolidated financial statements in accordance with US GAAP and state law for the purpose of reporting to the General Accounting Office, the Board of Directors and other interested parties.

-This policy establishes the general policy guidelines for the following:
+plicy establishes the general policy guidelines for the following:

 General

 Objective of Financial Reporting;

 Audits;

 Accounting Research; and

 Key Terminology

-ACA must comply with the Single Audit Act and provide all the necessary financial information to the General Accounting Office and Board of Directors on a quarterly basis.
-Annually, ACA must submit the required financial information to the General Accounting Office for the preparation of the Comprehensive Annual Financial Report ("CAFR") and the Annual Report.
+The ACA must comply with the Single Audit Act and provide all the necessary financial information to the General Accounting Office and Board of Directors on a quarterly or annual basis.
+Annually, the ACA must submit the required financial information to the General Accounting Office for the preparation of the Comprehensive Annual Financial Report ("CAFR") and the Annual Report.